atenagm1375/about-me/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ashena (Atena) Gorgan Mohammadi is a student, research intern, and teaching assistant at University of Tehran, Iran.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Her research interests include Neuroscience of Theory of Mind and Learning, Vision Neuroscience, Spiking Neural Networks, Machine Learning, Computer Science, and Computational Neuroscience.
+She is part of [Computational Neuroscience Research Laboratory (CNRL)](https://cnrl.ut.ac.ir/) in the Mathematics, Statistics, and Computer Science Department in University of Tehran.